BanSuth/book-exercise-docs/labmodule08/README-GDA.md

 What does your implementation do?

-Our implemenation also provides CoAP Client Functionality to the GDA, this implemenation is very similiar to the CDA.
-This is mainly done through the creation of a CoapClientConnector, a TelemetryObserverHandler and a SysPerfDataObserverHandler.
-We then update the DeviceDataManager to accomodate these changes.
+Our implemenation also provides CoAP Client Functionality to the GDA, this implementation is very similar to the CDA.
+This is mainly done through the creation of a CoapClientConnector, a TelemetryObserverHandler, and a SysPerfDataObserverHandler.
+We then update the DeviceDataManager to accommodate these changes.

 How does your implementation work?

-Our implementation works by first creating the CoapClientConnector class and implementing initalization knowledge into it.
-We then implement a GET, PUT, POST, OBSERVE and DELETE method into the CoapClientConnector Class.
-Afterwards we test these methods and have them handled by the TelemetryObserverHandler and the SysPerfDataObserverHandler.
+Our implementation works by first creating the CoapClientConnector class and implementing initialization knowledge into it.
+We then implement a GET, PUT, POST, OBSERVE, and DELETE method into the CoapClientConnector Class.
+Afterward, we test these methods and have them handled by the TelemetryObserverHandler and the SysPerfDataObserverHandler.

 ### Code Repository and Branch